gwbres/cggtts/doc/cggtts.md

 * [Tracks](doc/track.md) are actual `Cggtts` measurements
 * [Delay](doc/delay.md) represent the measurement internal delays

+## parser

+* file naming conventions must be respected.
+* We tolerate fields /lines order of apperance (only in header section) to differ from BIPM examples, except for first line (header introduction).
+* revision must be 2E or we reject the given file

 ### Cggtts file analysis

 Retrieve data from a local CGGTTS compliant file: